smaclell/smaclell.github.io/_drafts/embrace-change.md

 of a bigger change in my life.
 This entire experience has taught me so much and helped me understand what matters most.

-At D2L, I poured alot of time, effort and self worth into my job only to see it come to and end.
+At D2L, I poured alot of time, effort and self worth into my job, only to see it come to an end.
 I was slowly learning work should not be my #1 priority.
 This experience brought that realization painfully to the forefront.

 <figure class="image-center">